Skip to Content

 Be sure to play with perspective and angles here too – I put my camera on the ground to shoot up to get the ceiling on one of my shots.

 The Sagrada Familia started construction since 1886 (that’s 134 years ago), and isn’t even completed – it is scheduled to be finished in 2026.
-I can’t wait to see what the finished church looks like – it will definitely be one of the most Instagrammable places in Barcelona for sure!
+I can’t wait to see what the finished church looks like – it will be super photogenic for sure!

 Address: Carrer de Mallorca, 401, 08013 Barcelona